-- The second category is those clauses which replicate, in a contractual way, the common law rights and obligations in respect of repairs, maintenance and use and care of the house.
+- and care of the house.
 These clauses are also mandatory and are indicated in italics.
-(Where clauses are bold, and in italics, the source is both the common law and statute). - The third category of clause deals with a variety of minor matters that landlords may or may not wish to include.
+(Where clauses are bold, and in italics, the source is both the common law and statute). - The third category of clause is optional.
+It deals with a variety of minor matters that landlords may or may not wish to include.
 It also includes optional wording to supplement the statutory and common law position that some landlords may wish to include.
 These clauses are indicated in ordinary typeface.
-Clauses in square brackets [], indicate clauses with options depending on local arrangements (such as frequency of rent payments).

-1.6 A number of clauses derive from other statutory sources not specific to housing law but are not part of the Core rights.
+Clauses in square brackets [], indicate clauses with options depending on local arrangements (such as frequency of rent payments). - 1.6 A number of clauses derive from other statutory sources not specific to housing law but are not part of the Core rights.
 These are not highlighted in the text.
-Reference is made to them in the Legal Notes in the 2002 Model7.
-It is recommended that such clauses be maintained in any short Scottish secure tenancy agreement.

-1.7 Landlords are free to add other clauses to their own tenancy agreement or vary them so long as the requirements of the 2001 Act, the Housing (Scotland) Act 2010 and the 2014 Act and are met.
+Reference is made to them in the Legal Notes in the 2002 Model.
+It is recommended that such clauses be maintained in any short Scottish secure tenancy agreement. - 1.7 Landlords are free to add other clauses to their own tenancy agreement or vary them so long as the requirements of the 2001 Act, the Housing (Scotland) Act 2010 and the 2014 Act and are met.